Australia's Naughtiest Home Videos: Cancellation

 Unfortunately, a technical problem prevents us continuing our scheduled program for the moment.

 In the meantime, we bring you a brief, alternative program.

 — John Martin, Nine Network continuity announcer.

 Despite Packer's objections to the series' content, it was popular among viewers.
 The special was recorded to a record studio audience.
 After the announcement, Nine reportedly received "thousands" of phone calls from viewers, with 65 percent of callers upset with the program being pulled, in contrast to the 60 callers who called in during the show's broadcast, complaining about the show.
 Viewers were generally bewildered by the sudden interruption and the cut to Cheers, not knowing about the show's cancellation until it was widely reported by the Australian media outlets the next day.

-The day after the special aired, a furious Packer showed up at Nine's headquarters and held meetings in which he loudly berated Nine's managers and censors, referring to the program as "disgusting and offensive shit."
+The day after the special aired, a furious Packer showed up at Nine's headquarters and held meetings in which he loudly berated Nine's managers and censors, referring to the program as "disgusting and offensive."
 After these meetings, Mulray and many of the staff who were involved with the creation of the special were fired, with Mulray also being banned for life from Channel Nine.
 Kris Noble, the network's drama and entertainment chief, hid the original tape in the archives of the network's Willoughby studio.

 On the same day, the Australian Broadcasting Tribunal announced an investigation into the series for possible broadcast standard violations, adding that more than 150 complaints regarding its controversial content were submitted and 25 percent of its callers objected to the program being shortened.
 Eventually, the ABT found that the program had not breached these standards and had been correctly rated as AO.

 On his radio show the next day, Mulray joked: "I am the first man in Australian history to be pulled off by Kerry Packer."

 Mulray returned to Nine to be a judge on the 2005 series StarStruck shortly before Packer's death on 26 December of that year.